-At the moment of initial recognition, the Company classifies equity instruments, i.e. shares in other entities, to the cate of financial instruments measured at fair value through other comprehensive income.
+At the moment of initial recognition, the Company classifies equity instruments, i.e. shares in other entities, to the category of financial instruments measured at fair value through other comprehensive income.

-The Company classifies to assets measured at fair value through profit or loss derivatives that are not design accounting and hedged items that are measured in accordance with hedge accounting principles.
+The Company classifies to assets measured at fair value through profit or loss derivatives that are not designated for hedge accounting and hedged items that are measured in accordance with hedge accounting principles.